 Baking soda experiments or activities are a great, safe and easy way to introduce the concept of a chemical reaction to children.
 Baking Soda is alkaline and reacts with acids such as vinegar, releasing carbon dioxide ( a gas ) and water.
 The fizz produced is brilliant fun for children to watch especially if you combine with washing up liquid ( dish soap ) to make even more bubbles or add a bit of food colouring, ice or a theme.

-The baking soda volcano is a staple science activity for kids.
-Can you try using different amounts of vinegar, but keeping the washing up liquid and baking soda the same?
-How much do you need for an eruption?
+A baking soda volcano is a staple science activity for kids.
+Try asking children to investigate using different amounts of vinegar, but keeping the amount of washing up liquid and baking soda the same.
+Can they create the perfect recipe for an eruption?

-Make rocks and watch them fizz!
+Make baking soda rocks and watch them fizz!
 Can you hide something inside them?

 Make some colourful baking soda ice cubes and watch them fizz as you add vinegar.

 Inspiration Laboratories froze the vinegar instead of the baking soda which worked brilliantly as well.

 Watch raisins dance around a glass due to bubbles of carbon dioxide.